amitsutradhar02/Safe_Travel_Companion/README.md

 pip install -r requirements.txt
 ```

-3. Set up MySQL:
+3. Set up Sqlite:
-- Create a new MySQL database named 'safe_travel_db'
+- Create a new MySQL database named 'safe_travel.db'
-- Update the DATABASE_URL in `.env` with your MySQL credentials
+- Update the DATABASE_URL in `.env` with your Sqlite credentials

 4. Configure environment variables:
 - Update `.env` file with your: